khobaib/vibematch/README.md

 Ranked results + AI explanations  →  back to Frontend
 ```

-Data layer today: `hostels.json` (source of truth, hand-curated flat file) + `hostel_embeddings.json`
+Data layer today: `hostels.json` (source of truth, curated flat file) + `hostel_embeddings.json`
-(precomputed once from the vibe profiles).
-No live database yet — migration to PostgreSQL is a
+(precomputed once from the vibe profiles), both baked directly into the deployed backend image —
-deliberately deferred decision (see `DECISIONS_LOG.md`), not an oversight.
-Claude is called twice
+a deliberate choice for this stage (see `DECISIONS_LOG.md`), not an oversight.
+No live database
+yet — migration to PostgreSQL is a deliberately deferred decision, also documented there.
+Claude
-per search (before and after matching, for different jobs) and Voyage once, in the middle — not a
+is called twice per search (before and after matching, for different jobs) and Voyage once, in the
-single downstream "AI step" tacked onto the end of a linear pipeline.
+middle — not a single downstream "AI step" tacked onto the end of a linear pipeline.

+**On data quality — tracked honestly, not glossed over.** Every hostel carries a `research_depth`
+field with one of three values, so the dataset's own reliability is queryable, not assumed: `deep`
+(118 hostels — multi-source research pass), `light` (108 — a lighter-touch but still real research
+pass), and `placeholder` (246 — real name/city/country/region, with `party_level`/`vibe_tags`/
+price band reasonably inferred from branding and location, everything else explicitly marked
+unresearched rather than fabricated).
+This tiering exists specifically so a future research pass
+knows exactly which hostels still need real verification, instead of the dataset silently mixing
+verified and inferred data with no way to tell them apart later.

 ---